Corey Lewandowski

-Before convincing Trump he could lead his campaign, Lewandowski worked on several campaigns, for a Congressman, worked for the conservative advocacy group Americans for Prosperity and was a lobbyist.

-He also held the position of Seasonal Marine Patrol Officer Trainee for approximately 3.5 years and successfully graduated the New Hampshire part-time Police Officer Academy.
-Lewandowski himself has run unsuccessfully for office twice, once in Massachusetts and once in New Hampshire.
-On December 21, 2016, Lewandowski co-founded Avenue Strategies, a lobbying firm in an office near the White House.
+Before convincing Trump he could lead his campaign, Lewandowski worked on several campaigns, as well as for a congressman, for the conservative advocacy group Americans for Prosperity, and as a lobbyist.
+He also held the position of Seasonal Marine Patrol Officer Trainee for approximately 3½ years and graduated from the New Hampshire part-time Police Officer Academy.
+He ran unsuccessfully for office twice, once in Massachusetts and once in New Hampshire.
+On December 21, 2016, Lewandowski co-founded Avenue Strategies, a lobbying firm, in an office near the White House.
 He left the firm in May 2017.

-On August 1, 2019, Lewandowski announced that he was "very seriously" considering seeking the Republican nomination to oppose incumbent Democratic Senator Jeanne Shaheen in the 2020 United States Senate election in New Hampshire.
+On August 1, 2019, Lewandowski announced that he was "very seriously" considering seeking the Republican nomination to oppose incumbent Democratic senator Jeanne Shaheen in the 2020 United States Senate election in New Hampshire.
 In January 2020, he ultimately decided not to run, while stating that he "would have won" had he run.

-On the day it was reported in September 2021 that he had made sexual advances toward a major Trump donor, a Trump spokesman said Lewandowski "will no longer be associated with Trump World."
+In September 2021, it was reported that he had allegedly made sexual advances towards the wife of a major Trump donor, leading to a Trump spokesman saying Lewandowski "will no longer be associated with Trump World."

+On August 15, 2024, Lewandowski joined the 2024 Donald Trump presidential campaign as a senior advisor.
+However, in October he was removed from the national campaign staff, reportedly due to a staff conflict, and sent to New Hampshire to help manage Trump's local campaign in that state.

+As of 2025 Lewandowski was acting as de facto chief of staff to secretary of Homeland Security Kristi Noem, in an unpaid special government employee (SGE) position.

 Early life and education

 Lewandowski was raised in Lowell, Massachusetts.
 One of his grandfathers was a printer.
 He is of Polish and French-Canadian descent.
 Lewandowski graduated in 1991 from Lowell Catholic High School, a private, not-for-profit, college-preparatory school in Lowell.

 In 1995, he graduated from the University of Massachusetts Lowell with a B.A. in political science.
-He received a master's degree in political science from American University in Washington, DC, in 1997.
+He received a master's degree in political science from American University in Washington, D.C., in 1997.